-- Share your test results and care plan with your physician at home.
+- Share and discuss your test results and care plan with your doctor at home.

 CARES Group Meetings

-Follow us on Twitter for more coping tips @NIHBrainTumor #NCICONNECT #careaboutrare.
+Follow us on Twitter for more coping tips @NIHBrainTumor and search for the hashtag #NCIconnect.

 Join our closed Facebook group, NCI-CONNECT Community, to connect with other patients and caregivers.

-During your NCI-CONNECT Clinic visit, you will have a personalized meeting with a genetic counselor.
-A genetic counselor helps determine if your cancer is hereditary, passed down through a family, and what that means for you.
+During your NCI-CONNECT Clinic visits, you will have one or more personalized meetings with a genetic counselor.
+A genetic counselor helps determine if your cancer is hereditary (that is, passed down through a family) and what that means for you.

-While very few central nervous system cancers are hereditary, all are caused by genetic changes.
+While very few CNS cancers are hereditary, all are caused by genetic changes.
 Studying these changes helps researchers understand why brain and spine tumors occur in certain people.
 It also helps researchers develop treatments and improve care.

 Our genetic counselor will: